Probing excited-state dynamics of transmon ionization: Experimental identification of transmon ionization

-In \cref{fig: 2_experiments}(c), we show the resulting transmon populations at the end of the sequence for different maximum mean photon numbers $\bar n_{r, \rm{max}}$ when the transmon is initially prepared in $\ket{1}$.
-We observe a series of distinct drops in the population of $\ket{1}$ at specific photon numbers.
+In \cref{fig: 2_experiments}(c), we show the resulting transmon populations at the end of the sequence for different maximum mean photon numbers $\bar n_{r, \rm{max}}$ when the transmon is initially prepared in $\ket{1}$. \rr{For clarity, here we only show the populations for the states that are of immediate interest for studying ionization, and the remaining populations are shown in \cref{sec: full_fig_2}.
+At $\bar n_{r, \rm{max}}=0$, the population in $\ket{1}$ is less than 1 because of the relaxation of the transmon during the \qty{12.2}{\us} sequence.
+This value is the reference population for no ionization.} We observe a series of distinct drops in the population of $\ket{1}$ at specific photon numbers.
 First, at $\bar n_{r, \rm{max}} \sim 170$, qubit $Q_A$ becomes resonant with a neighboring transmon, leading to an exchange of excitations between the two transmons; see \cref{sec: QAQBswap} for more details.
 More interestingly, a signature of ionization is visible at $\bar n_{r, \rm{max}} \sim 880$ where a population drop of $\ket{1}$ coincides with increased populations in several highly excited states.
-We attribute the fact that multiple excited states are populated to energy relaxation that occurs after ionization.
-We identify the highest resolvable excited state with a nonzero population as the ionized state, in this case, $\ket{7}$.
+We attribute the fact that multiple excited states are populated to energy relaxation that occurs after ionization; \rr{see also \cref{sec: full_fig_2}}.
+We identify the highest resolvable excited state with a nonzero population as the final state, in this case, $\ket{7}$.
 Indeed, we do not observe population in $\ket{8}$ for this experiment.
-As will be shown below and in \cref{sec: comparisons}, state $\ket{7}$ is resonant with other states below 880 photons, which could make the transferred population further ionize to higher excited states during the ring-down process.
-These states are collectively classified as $\ket{9_+}$ and cannot be identified in our experiment.
+As will be shown in \cref{sec: comparisons}, state $\ket{7}$ is resonant with \rr{$\ket{18}$} below 880 photons, which could make the transferred population further ionize to higher excited states during \rr{the later stage of the experimental sequence}.
+These states are collectively classified as $\ket{9_+}$ and cannot be \rr{resolved} in our experiment.

 Having experimentally characterized the transmon post-ionization state, we now proceed to further investigate the ionization process.
 Assuming the $\ket{1} \rightarrow \ket{7}$ transition occurs due to a multiphoton resonant process, the reverse ``deionization" process, $\ket{7} \rightarrow \ket{1}$, should also be observable at the same resonance condition, i.e., the same critical photon number.
 Consistent with this expectation, in \cref{fig: 2_experiments}(d), we prepare the transmon in $\ket{7}$ and indeed observe a population transfer from $\ket{7}$ to $\ket{1}$ at $\bar n_{r, \rm{max}} \sim 880$.
 The state $\ket{2}$ is not populated during this process, indicating a direct transition from $\ket{7}$ to $\ket{1}$.
 We also find a significant population increase in $\ket{9_+}$, which implies strong ionization to higher excited states.